Work with Adventure Treks

-- Ability to work with little/no time off and limited personal time
+- Ability to maintain positive energy levels with little/no time off and very limited personal time

-- Opportunity to be a teacher, mentor, and role model to highly motivated students
+- The opportunity to be a teacher, mentor, and role model to highly motivated students

 - Up to five months of employment.
 In addition to summer programs, opportunities are available in North Carolina during the fall as an outdoor educator for our school programs.